Please check your local time zones

 Anita has had the great privilege to work as a designated retreat counsellor under the guidance of Lama Alan Wallace, since 2017.
 This sacred service gave her opportunity to expand her knowledge, deepen her practice, devotion and compassion.
 Anita’s academic, personal and professional experiences have enabled her to draw a connection between psychology and other disciplines, and to communicate different concepts and methods clearly to fellow retreatants, researchers and scientists from various cultural, social and professional backgrounds.

 Her enthusiasm and commitment to working in the area of compassion and reconciliation was recognized by the Victorian Refugee Recognition Record for outstanding efforts and commendable achievements to the community and the State of Victoria.
-Anita works as the Head of Social Sciences at Endeavour College in Melbourne.
-She is responsible for the design and development of an undergraduate curriculum grounded in theoretical and practical training, that integrates the wisdom of East and West.
+Anita works as the Head of Social Sciences at Endeavour College in Australia serves on the Board of Directors of the CCR Europe, and conducts research at CCR North America.

-Anita is the Australian and NZ Regional Advocate for the Center for Contemplative Research in Tuscany.
-Her heart desire is to contribute to SBI & CCR centers around the world. (www.sbinstitute.com)
+Her heart’s desire is to contribute to CCR centers around the world.